-3. Obtain a $100,000 surety bond.
+A $100,000 surety bond is required for licensure.
 The name of the principal must match the full legal name of the applicant including any DBA or Trade Name.
-A $150,000 is required if the aggregate amount of originated or funded mortgage loans that are secured by real property exceed $10,000,000 but not more than $25,000,000 during the prior calendar year.
-A $200,000 bond is required if the aggregate amount of originated or funded mortgage loans that are secured by real property exceed $25,000,000 during the prior calendar year.
-Bond increases must be completed by March 31st of each year.
-Bonds must be renewed annually.
+A $150,000 surety bond is required if the aggregate amount of originated or funded mortgage loans that are secured by real property exceed $10,000,000 but not more than $25,000,000 during the prior calendar year.
+A $200,000 surety bond is required if the aggregate amount of originated or funded mortgage loans that are secured by real property exceed $25,000,000 during the prior calendar year.
+Surety bond increases must be completed by March 31 of each year and surety bonds must be renewed annually.

-Premium for an Arkansas mortgage banker license bond is based on credit and personal financials.
+The premium that you pay for an Arkansas Mortgage Banker Surety Bond is based on credit and personal financial statements.

 Arkansas does not require a brick and mortar building in the state.
 Get more Arkansas Mortgage FAQs here.

 Check out our FAQ page or What’s a Surety Bond? page.
 Should you need or choose to buy a surety bond, SuretyGroup.com has been underwriting surety bonds throughout the U.S. for more than 35 years.
 When you work with us, you enjoy the unique benefit of dealing with a team of highly experienced surety agents with in-house underwriting authority.
 This allows you to receive competitive, low rates, quick approvals, and immediate bond delivery.
 In most cases, your bond will be delivered within 24 hours after you apply for it.